Neilus03/DRL_comparative_study/README.md

 # Breakout Reinforcement Learning Implementations

-Welcome to the Breakout Reinforcement Learning Implementations repository!
+Welcome to the Breakout Reinforcement Learning Implementations repository.
 This project includes various implementations of Reinforcement Learning algorithms applied to the classic Breakout game environment.
 Whether you are a beginner or an experienced practitioner, you'll find useful resources and detailed instructions to help you get started with these cutting-edge models.

-## 🚀 Directory Structure
+## Directory Structure

 The repository is organized into the following directories, each containing a specific approach to solving Breakout using different RL algorithms: